Energy-ChainDevelopment/Kriti-BlockChain/README.md

 ## Smart Meter & IoT Device Integration

-One of the key aspects of CarbonCreditX is the seamless integration of **smart meters and IoT devices** to ensure the authenticity of claimed renewable energy production.
+One of the key aspects of Amply is the seamless integration of **smart meters and IoT devices** to ensure the authenticity of claimed renewable energy production.
 This process ensures transparency and prevents fraudulent claims of carbon credits.

 ### **Device Registration**
-To maintain integrity, only registered IoT smart meters can log energy production data.
+Only the Owner have the access to register a device on chain .To maintain integrity, only registered IoT smart meters can log energy production data.
 The backend provides an API to register devices on-chain:
 ```javascript
 app.post('/registerDevice', async (req, res) => {
     try {